 Travelers often find it impossible to believe that Goa, a tiny emerald ensconced between the Arabian Sea and the Western Ghat, is a part of India.

-Visit the city in winters and join in the festivities in the city.
+Visit the city in winter and join in the festivities in the city.
 With the arrival of Christmas and New Year, Goa is at its vibrant best.
-Parties, music and scrumptious cuisines along with cultural events make it the high time to visit Goa in winter especially from November till February.
+Parties, music, and scrumptious cuisines along with cultural events make it the high time to visit Goa in winter especially from November till February.

-Since winter also herald the wedding season in India, this is the time when newlyweds visit Goa for honeymoon.
+Since winter also heralds the wedding season in India, this is the time when newlyweds visit Goa for honeymoon.
 Couples could enjoy their honeymoon at some of the finest luxury hotels in Goa that boast of private beaches.
-Other activities could include water sport, wildlife and sussegado on Goa’s famed beaches.
+Other activities could include water sports, wildlife, and a sussegado on Goa’s famed beaches.

 Winter also rocks as it is the time for Christmas and New Year in Goa and people of Goa celebrate both these occasion with great gusto.